 Automatic enrolment if you earn up to £10,000

 Only workers earning more than £10,000 – and aged between 22 and State Pension age – will be automatically enrolled into a workplace pension by their employers.
-But if you earn less, you still have the right to join a workplace pension, and you may still be entitled to pension contributions from your employer.
+But if you earn less, you still have the right to join a workplace pension, and you might still be entitled to pension contributions from your employer.

 If you earn less than £5,824